wchill/revanced-patches/README.md

 # FAQ

-The patches don't show up in the patcher after I change the source
+I was using an installed app before the RedReader update, do I need to repatch?

-* The patcher is buggy and sometimes the patches don't show up.
-Try force closing the app, clearing app cache and then reopening the app (may take several attempts).
-You can also try toggling Wi-Fi off and/or toggling airplane mode before reopening the app.
+* No, you can keep using the app as is.
+You can repatch to get new fixes or whatnot, but you can continue to use the old instructions.

 I get "Error: Invalid request to Oauth API"